 7. Post-Operative Care and Recovery

-- Recovery is closely monitored over the following weeks:
+Recovery is carefully monitored in the weeks following surgery:

-- Follow-up tests ensure liver regeneration and healing
+- Regular follow-up tests ensure healthy liver regeneration and healing

 Risk and Recovery After Liver Donation